ltrujello/Tikz-Python/README.md

 Scope| `\begin{scope} ... \end{scope}` | `tikz.scope()`|
 Clip | `\clip[draw] (0,0) circle (5cm)`| `tikz.scope.clip(circle((0,0), 2), draw = True)`

-Again: The difference with TikZ, and with other Python-Tikz mashups, is that the above python calls are class instances that we can subject to further manipulations.

 ### Example: Line and two nodes
 Suppose I want to create a line and two labels at the ends: